-The doctoral advisement and required coursework might have changed over the years, students should check their course audits.
-The student's plan and courses appear in the PDA in myfiu.edu.
+Because doctoral advisement and required coursework might have changed over the years, students should check their course audits.
+The student's plan and courses appear in the PDA in my.fiu.edu.
 In case of discrepancies between advisement forms and the UGS catalog (http://catalog.fiu.edu), the information provided in the UGS catalog prevails.
-Students must get approval from their GPD or major professor to enroll in courses.
-Please include Marie Alvarez (maalvare@fiu.edu) in the email requests so she can provide access to register upon approval.
+Students must get approval from their GPD, Major Professor, or PhD Health Disparities Track Coordinator (Dr. Sanchez) to enroll in courses each semester.
+The student's plan and courses appear in the PDA in my.fiu.edu.
+Please note that your dissertation committee must be fully approved for the Major Professor to approve courses.
+Include Mrs. Marie Alvarez (maalvare@fiu.edu) in the email requests so she can provide access to register upon approval.
+The email should include Panther ID# along with the course #.
+Independent Study, Pre-Dissertation, and Dissertation Credits must include the number of credits.

 UM/FIU Exchange Program.
-FIU Doctoral students have the opportunity to complete up to six credits at the University of Miami as members of an exchange program between FIU and the University of Miami.
+FIU Doctoral students may complete up to six credits at the University of Miami.
 The program gives students a larger selection of courses to choose from and allows students at UM and FIU to take advantage of the educational and research opportunities at both institutions.
 All students who are fully admitted into a doctoral program or LACC Master's program may participate in this program.
 Students can choose from any course at the University of Miami provided the course is not already offered at FIU and is not a limited access course.
+Approval from the UGS is needed to officially participate in the program.

-FIU students participating in the program continue to pay FIU tuition and fees for the courses they take at the University of Miami.
+FIU students participating in the program continue to pay FIU tuition.
 However, some UM fees may apply, if applicable.
-Interested students can find more information and the program application by contacting Karla Ortega in the University Graduate School at ortegak@fiu.edu or (305) 348-2455.
+Interested students can find more information and the program application by contacting Karla Ortega in the UGS at ortegak@fiu.edu or (305) 348-2455.
+The application form and application deadlines can be found here FIU/UM EXCHANGE PROGRAM.